Get,

 • Baked goods

-• Snacks 4
+• Snacks

 You must consult a qualified doctor before taking jowar in large quantities or any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-Side Effects of Jowar:
+Side Effects of Jowar

 Jowar is a relatively safe cereal grain that is consumed.
 It is relatively safe when consumed in food quantities.
 However, it may have certain unknown side effects which need to be uncovered by further research and exploration.
 Therefore, kindly consult a doctor immediately if you notice any unusual symptoms after eating jowar.

-Precautions to Take with Jowar:
+Precautions to take with Jowar

 There is insufficient data regarding the consumption of jowar for pregnant and breastfeeding women.
 So, it is advised to consult a doctor before eating jowar.
 There is insufficient data regarding the effects of jowar on children and elderly individuals.
 Kindly consult a doctor before giving it to them.

-Interactions with Other Drugs:
+Interactions with Other Medicines

-Jowar might react with unknown drugs which need to be explored by further research.
+Jowar might react with unknown drugs, which need to be explored by further research.
 Kindly consult a doctor if you are undergoing any treatment and are on medication for the same.

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

 What are the benefits of jowar?